davidjulien/erlang-geocoding/README.md

 ### Data sources

-All locations data come from https://www.geonames.org database (http://download.geonames.org/export/dump/cities500.zip - 2021-03-27) :
+All locations data come from https://www.geonames.org database (http://download.geonames.org/export/dump/cities500.zip - 2024-12-05):
 - Locations without population have been excluded.
+- PPLX (section of populated places) and PPLA5 (seat of a fifth-order administrative division) have been excluded.
 - Fields have been reduced to: geonameId, latitude, longitude, country code (ISO-3166), standard name.
 A 6th fields have been added between longitude and country code: continent.
 Each field is separated by a tabulation.

 Example:
 ```